staboss/crypto-rsa/README.md

 # Pure Kotlin implementation of RSA-cryptosystem
 **RSA (Rivest–Shamir–Adleman)** is one of the first public-key cryptosystems and is widely used for secure data transmission.
 In such a cryptosystem, the encryption key is public and distinct from the decryption key which is kept secret (private).
-In RSA, this asymmetry is based on the practical difficulty of factoring the product of two large prime numbers, the "factoring problem".
+In RSA, this asymmetry is based on the practical difficulty of factoring the product of two large prime numbers.

 See [wikipedia](https://en.wikipedia.org/wiki/RSA_(cryptosystem) for more information.